Devonshire Lodge: Description

 The Devonshire Lodge is located at 2021 Ontario Street in the Walkerville neighbourhood of Windsor, Ontario, Canada.
 The 4800 ft2 mansion is situated diagonally on the 1/2 acre property.
 A coach house, originally designed to house three automobiles and covering an area of 1700 ft2, is located behind the mansion.
 This building also previously provided servants' quarters.

 The two-and-a-half-storey mansion is built of rusticated stone trimmed in limestone and has a crescent-shaped footprint.
 The façade is convex and includes numerous asymmetrical bays, with decorations including oriel windows, a recessed balconette, and jerkin-headed gables.
 The building is topped with an undulating asphalt shingle roof; the original design had used thin wooden shingles.
 The front entrance, an ornate arched door, is accessed through a winding stone path marked with the words "Devonshire Lodge".
 The carriage house is built in a similar style.

-The interior of the Lodge is replete with ceilings, oak parquet floors, and walnut wall panels.
+The interior of the Lodge is replete with plaster ceilings, oak parquet floors, and walnut wall panels.
 A circular cloister on the main floor has 20 ft; leaded windows cover 16 ft of this space.
 A spiral staircase of oak provides access to the second storey, which has four bedrooms; each of these has a full bathroom.
 More bathrooms are located in common areas.

 The City of Windsor describes the Devonshire Lodge as a Cotswold-style house, the only such building in the city.
 In its discussion of the Lodge, the Windsor Public Library describes the mansion as an ostentatious building "in a style (or styles, as it seemed to meld several styles together) like no other".
 The Canadian Broadcasting Corporation describes the mansion as "so unusual on the outside that it defies any particular style", with a Cotswold-style roof as well as turrets, archways, and rounded rooms.